y79tian/ds_project/README.md

 # ds_project
-This is the project to help the retail companies deal with the logistic and inventory management problems
+This is the project to:
+1. help the retail companies deal with the logistic and inventory management problems.
+2. do classifications problems using XGBoost